Is there a (Pseudo)Scalar at 95 GeV?: The 2HDM+s and the 2HDM+a models

 The neutral $B_q^0$ meson mixings $\Delta M_s$ and $\Delta M_d$ are measured very precisely \citep{HeavyFlavorAveragingGroup:2022wzx}, but suffer from larger theoretical uncertainties because they require input parameters calculated on lattice \citep{Dowdall:2019bea,Bazavov:2017lyh}.
 We use the expressions of the Wilson coefficients from \citep{Enomoto:2015wbn} and use the 4 loop top $\overline{MS}$ mass from \citep{Marquard:2015qpa}.
-For the $\epsilon_K$ $CP$-violating parameter we start from the traditional approach of \citep{Enomoto:2015wbn,Brod:2010mj,Brod:2011ty}, which expresses the full amplitude in terms of $tt$, $tc$, and $tt$ terms by incorporating the result of the $u$ diagrams using the CKM matrix identity $\sum_i V_{is}V_{id}^\star=0$.
+For the $\epsilon_K$ $CP$-violating parameter we start from the traditional approach of \citep{Enomoto:2015wbn,Brod:2010mj,Brod:2011ty}, which expresses the full amplitude in terms of $tt$, $tc$, and $cc$ terms by incorporating the result of the $u$ diagrams using the CKM matrix identity $\sum_i V_{is}V_{id}^\star=0$.
 We then update to the approach of \cite{Brod:2019rzc,Brod:2022har}, where instead the same identity is used to recast the sum in terms of $tt$, $tu$, and $uu$ terms.
 This latter approach has the advantage of a better-converging, more well-behaved perturbative expansion.
 We use the bag parameter from \citep{FlavourLatticeAveragingGroup:2019iem}, and include long-distance corrections not included in the bag parameter with the additional factor $k_e$ from \citep{Buras:2010pza}.
 The experimental result is taken from \citep{Enomoto:2015wbn}.
-All the remaining particle data is taken from \citep{ParticleDataGroup:2022pth}.\\
+All remaining particle data is taken from \citep{ParticleDataGroup:2022pth}. \\ \\ When deriving flavour constraints for BSM physics, one needs to be careful about the values of the CKM matrix elements used.
+The standard values quoted are obtained in fits that usually include the values of the observables $\Delta M_{s,d},\epsilon_K$, and assume Standard Model relations between the CKM elements and the observables.
+When deriving constraints on BSM physics that affects flavour observables, one therefore needs to either make a new fit including all observables using the relations between parameters and observables given by the BSM model, or fit the CKM matrix elements by only using observables that are not affected by BSM physics and then use the obtained CKM elements to impose constrains on the observables affected by BSM physics.
+This is particularly important for $\epsilon_K$, whose expression also relies on the CKM orthogonality relation.
+In this work, we have chosen the latter approach.